 Every volume of the journal focuses on a theme, chosen by the Editorial Board.
 Articles should address an aspect of the theme, though we also welcome articles outside of the stated theme.
 Sometimes a cluster of articles is submitted that can form a mini-theme or symposium within the larger issue.

-Determination to publish an article will be made by the Editor.
+Determination to publish an article will be made by the Editors.
 The article will be read and reviewed by at least one other member of the Editorial Board or another professional whose expertise relates to the topic of the essay.
 Once an article is approved in principle for publication, it will be edited by a copy editor, for length, format, grammar and punctuation.

 RP is committed to the cultivation of young and/or first time authors.
 If you have an idea for a submission or a draft version of a possible article, RP would welcome the opportunity to give you feedback and guide you toward the eventual publication of your article.